DevExpress/XPO/README.md

-# DevExpress XPO for .NET Standart 2.0 Demos
+# DevExpress XPO for .NET Standard 2.0 Demos

 This repository contains demo projects demonstrating how to use [eXpressPersistent Objects™ (XPO)](https://www.devexpress.com/Products/NET/ORM/)  in [\.NET Standard 2.0](https://docs.microsoft.com/en-us/dotnet/standard/net-standard) applications.
 You can use these projects to learn how to use XPO in console, ASP.NET Core or Xamarin applications.
 All required DevExpress references are included.